Multiscale cortical morphometry reveals pronounced regional and scale-dependent variations across the lifespan: Results

 \subsection{Lifespan trends measured at different scales have opposing trajectories within a single metric}

-The GAMM modelling produced lifespan trajectories in each scale and morphometric (Fig.~\ref{FigHemi}).
-We show trajectories for all scales as 3D ``sheets'', and cross-sectional trajectories for three representative scales (0.32~mm, 0.71~mm, 1.86~mm) as line graphs.
+The GAMLSS modelling produced lifespan trajectories in each scale and morphometric.
+In Fig.~\ref{FigHemi}, we show trajectories for all scales as 3D ``sheets'', and cross-sectional trajectories for three representative scales (0.32~mm, 0.71~mm, 1.86~mm) as line graphs.
 For reference, we also depict the trajectory obtained from the original, not coarse-grained (``native scale'') FreeSurfer surfaces as a dashed line.
-The three scales shown cover the range from a close approximation of the full, detailed FreeSurfer pial surface (0.32~mm), to a coarse-grained surface with a few folding details remaining (1.86~mm).
-Cross-sectional trajectories of a wider range of scales can be found in the supplementary material~\ref{supplMoreScales}.
-These plots provide a thorough multi-scale description of the general morphological changes in hemispheres across an age range of 6-88 years.
+The three scales shown cover the range from a close approximation of the full, detailed FreeSurfer pial surface (0.32~mm), to a coarse-grained surface with few folding details remaining (1.86~mm).
+Cross-sectional trajectories of a wider range of scales can be found in the supplementary material~\ref{supplMoreScales}, which provide a thorough multiscale description of the general morphological changes in hemispheres across an age range of 6-88 years.

-Whilst the pial surface area measured at a voxel size of 0.32~mm remains relatively constant throughout the lifespan, we see an increase with age in the larger scales, particularly in ages after 50~years (Fig.~\ref{FigHemi}~A).
-We found a steep decrease of average cortical thickness throughout childhood, and a slower decrease in adulthood visible in all scales (Fig.~\ref{FigHemi}~B).
+Whilst the pial surface area measured at a scale of 0.32~mm remains relatively constant throughout the lifespan (less than 5\% change), we see an increase with age in the larger scales, particularly after 50+~years (Fig.~\ref{FigHemi}~A).
+For example, at 1.86~mm, we observe a 25\% increase in surface area across the sampled life span.

-We also investigated lifespan effects on two independent morphometrics: the tension term $K$ measured in smaller scales decreases rapidly until early adulthood (about 35~years), when it plateaus and then decreases further in older age (after 70~years) (Fig.~\ref{FigHemi}~C).
-In larger scales, we found an opposing trajectory that decreased only slightly until adulthood, and then increased after 60~years until older age.
-In the shape term $S$, we found similar trajectories in all scales, showing a steeper increase in adolescence, which flattened in adulthood, before becoming steeper in larger scales in later life (Fig.~\ref{FigHemi}~D).
+We further observed a steep decrease of average cortical thickness throughout childhood, and a slower decrease in adulthood visible in all scales (Fig.~\ref{FigHemi}~B).
+We note, however, that the rate of decrease is most pronounced in larger scales, e.g. at 1.86~mm, we observe a nearly 60\% decrease compared to the 40\% at 0.32~mm across the sampled life span.

-Separate trajectories for male and female cohorts can be found in the supplementary material \ref{FigHemiSex}.
-Sex solely has an effect on size, affecting variables such as surface area or volume, but not thickness, tension $K$, or shape complexity $S$.
+In addition to commonly used metrics of cortical thickness and surface area, we also explored lifespan effects in a set of new morphology measures that are statistically independent~\citep{Wang2021}.
+Supplementary~\ref{supplKS} lays out the rationale for considering independent metrics, their computation, and hemisphere and regional lifespan effects.